List of .NET libraries and frameworks: ILNumerics.Net

-This is a high performance, typesafe numerical array set of classes and functions for general math, FFT and linear algebra.
-The library, developed for .NET/Mono, aims to provide 32- and 64-bit script-like syntax in C#, 2D & 3D plot controls, and efficient memory management.
-It is released under GPLv3 or commercial license.
+ILNumerics is a proprietary development platform for technical and scientific applications on .NET, centered on n-dimensional array data types and fundamental mathematical operations for numerical algorithm development, including general mathematics, FFTs, HDF5, optimization, interpolation and linear algebra.
+It combines numerical computing with interactive 2D and 3D visualization, Visual Studio integration, and performance features such as program-level auto-parallelization and array pipelining for efficient resource use.

 Measurement Studio

 This is an integrated suite of UI controls and class libraries for use in developing test and measurement applications.
 The analysis class libraries provide various digital signal processing, signal filtering, signal generation, peak detection, and other general mathematical functionality.

 NMath

 This is a numerical component library for the .NET platform developed by CenterSpace Software.
 It includes signal processing (FFT) classes, a linear algebra (LAPACK & BLAS) framework, and a statistics package.